alekay/memory-game/README.md

 # Memory Game Project
-This is a JavaScript memory game
+This is a JavaScript memory game (Work in progress)